sammdec/theme-ui-native/README.md

 ### `useTheme`

-The `useTheme` hook returns the full Theme UI Natuve context object, which includes the theme.
+The `useTheme` hook returns the full Theme UI Native context object, which includes the theme.

 ```js
 const theme = useTheme()